Bar Crawls: Nuremberg – The Altstadt

 Once at the river, take the footpath hugging the river to your West and enjoy the beautiful riverside walk.
 If you want to get into it a bit more, zig-zag the bridges, but make sure you hop off at Karlsbrücke or the wonderful wooden Henkersteg (Hangman’s Bridge).

-Our next stop 4.
-Bierwerk is a favourite of ours, and you can find our full write up by following this link here.
+A favourite of ours.
 The bar combines the best of traditional Franconian brewing with the German craft scene.
 You can find amazingly fresh and delicious beers almost without branding, mixing in with more heavily-marketed craft stuff.
 Most beer fans will be in heaven here!

 Unconventional pub-games are another string to Bierwerk’s bow, with hammerschlagen (a very popular old game where you take it in turns to drive a nail into a log with the thin end of a hammer) and another where you have to get a hook into a bull’s nose ring.
 It’s a fun place to be providing you’re lucky enough to grab a seat, and undoubtedly one of the places-to-go for locals in the old town.